luotsi/vegcover-manuscript-12_2021/README.md

 Errata: With less resources you might run into parallel timeouts for the default long-running suite of experiments that runs an extensive set of variant combinations of sample sizes, density estimators and classifiers, plus intersects SAR-MSI datasets.
-The timeout can currently be adjusted only in code by increasing the hard-coded 900s timeout constant _TIMEOUT_PARALLEL_S in module pipeline.py .
+The timeout can currently be adjusted only in code by increasing the 900s timeout constant _TIMEOUT_PARALLEL_S in module pipeline.py .

 Alternatively, please consider the suite on small samples of SAR data configured in sar_10_to_300.yml used in one of the experiments of manuscript Section 3.1 - details given below.